StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 18: Wellness and the Disease Process

+### Summary

+Our fate is determined by these small, iterative, hour-to-hour changes that **WE CHOOSE**.
+This means if you choose inherently good, constructive, tiny choices, then overtime, you will exponentially live a life that is good, constructive, and fulfilling.
+The opposite holds true.

+All illnesses should be **reversible** by changing **thought patterns** and habitual responses.

+### Notes
 Emotions influence your health.
 Period.

 Emotions affect hormonal change (example, when I was once stressed, my hair became greasy).